'OzLand' Blu-ray: Remastered Hi Def Version of Tale of Post-Apocalyptic Drifters Brings Film Over the Rainbow

 The following YouTube clip of the "Ozland" trailer is guaranteed to elicit the aforementioned excitement regarding the film.

-"OzLand" opens with ruggedly handsome Emri and dreamy Leif walking through beautifully shot post-apocalyptic Kansas (with supplement "we're not in Kansas anymore" scenes when they get out of Dodge) in which virtually everyone else has dried up.
+"OzLand" opens with ruggedly handsome Emri and dreamy Leif walking through beautifully shot post-apocalyptic Kansas (which supplement "we're not in Kansas anymore" scenes when they get out of Dodge) in which virtually everyone else has dried up.

-This modern-day George (Emri) and Lennie (Leif) from the Steinbeck novel Of Mice and Men are drifting through this world trying to make sense of what happened while following the advice of Horace Greeley and The Pet Shop Boys to go west in search of a better existence.
+This modern-day George (Emri) and Lennie (Leif) from the Steinbeck road-trip novel Of Mice and Men are drifting through this world trying to make sense of what happened while following the advice of Horace Greeley and The Pet Shop Boys to go west in search of a better existence.
 Further, Emri is searching for something that eludes most of us.
 One spoiler is that he already has a heart, a brain, and courage.
 Whether he owns ruby-red slippers is his own business.

 A horribly missed opportunity occurs when big brother figure George tells Leif to focus on survival; Leif not smiling and responding "I'm your lover, not your rival" is an almost painful omission.
 Alas, the awesome outtakes and deleted scenes in the Blu-ray version do not include that exchange.
-We do see a scene that Wlliams and company determine is nothing to crow about and another in which interlopers adorably ruin a shot.
+We do see a scene that Williams and company determine is nothing to crow about and another in which interlopers adorably ruin a shot.

 The magic begins when a typical exploration of a devastated structure covered in thick layer of dust scores Leif a copy of Oz.
 This excited literate man subsequently reciting passages from Oz to illiterate Emri entertains him but does not prompt him to share the belief of Leif that the story is real and that these men are living it.